-If you have a visual impairment that is not “statutory blindness” as defined above, you may still be eligible for SSI benefits on the basis of disability.
+If you have a visual impairment, but not blind according to our rules as defined above, you may still be eligible for SSI benefits on the basis of disability.
 See the definitions of disability for children and adults below.

 WHAT DOES “DISABLED” MEAN FOR A CHILD?

 If you are under age 18 we may consider you “disabled” if you have a medically determinable physical or mental impairment, (including an emotional or learning problem) that: